7-Day Foodie Itinerary for Viti Levu, Fiji

-You have the full day in Nadi to start tasting Fiji’s cuisine, or even learning how to create them for yourself at the Flavours of Fiji cooking school at the nearby Denarau which offers pick-ups in Nadi.
+You have the full day in Nadi to start tasting Fiji’s cuisine, or even learning how to create them for yourself at the Flavours of Fiji cooking school at the nearby Denarau which offers pick-ups in Nadi (more info on Viator and Tripadvisor).
 Additionally, don’t miss visiting one of the produce markets, either in Nadi city centre or in the suburb of Namaka.
-Sellers evoke the friendly Fijian hospitality and even offer recipe ideas for the array of tropical vegetables and fruit that they sell.
+Sellers evoke friendly Fijian hospitality and even offer recipe ideas for the array of tropical vegetables and fruit that they sell.
 Check out more ideas on what to do in Nadi below or head over to The Foodie Guide to Nadi.

 Things to Do in Nadi for Foodies